Chʼortiʼ language

 The Chʼortiʼ language (sometimes also Chorti) is a Mayan language, spoken by the indigenous Maya people who are also known as the Chʼortiʼ or Chʼortiʼ Maya.
 Chʼortiʼ is a direct descendant of the Classic Maya language in which many of the pre-Columbian inscriptions using the Maya script were written.
 Chʼortiʼ is the modern version of the ancient Mayan language Chʼolan (which was actively used and most popular between the years of A.D 250 and 850).

-Relationship to other Mayan languages
+Classification

 Chʼortiʼ can be called a living "Rosetta Stone" of Mayan languages.
-The Chʼortiʼ language is an important factor to comprehend the contents of Maya glyphic writings, some of which are not yet fully understood.
-Over several years, many linguists and anthropologists expected to realize the Chʼortiʼ culture and language by studying its words and expressions.
-Chʼortiʼ is spoken mainly in and around Jocotán and Camotán, Chiquimula department, Guatemala, as well as adjacent areas of parts of western Honduras near the Copán Ruins.
-Because the Classic Mayan language was ancestral to the modern Chʼorti, Chʼorti can be used to decipher the ancient language.
-Researchers realized that the ancient language was based more on phonetics than previously thought.
+Chʼortiʼ is an important tool for interpreting the contents of Maya glyphic writings, some of which are not yet fully understood.
+For several years, many linguists and anthropologists expected to grasp the Chʼortiʼ culture and language by studying its words and expressions.
+Chʼortiʼ is spoken mainly in and around Jocotán and Camotán, Chiquimula department, Guatemala, as well as in adjacent areas of parts of western Honduras near the Copán Ruins.
+Because the Classic Mayan language was ancestral to the modern Chʼorti, it can be used to decipher the ancient language.
+Researchers realized that the ancient language's script was based more on phonetics than previously thought.